 Despite the outrage these eBay sellers faced, nothing they did was illegal.
 They spotted a trend, forecasted an opportunity, and capitalized big time.
 You can’t deny the business savvy in being able to predict a golden egg chance like they did.
 They aren’t the first to resell and mark up items on a marketplace, either.
 Vintage items are sold across all major ecommerce marketplaces at far higher prices than the original, and no one bats an eye.
 Why are we okay with spending three times the cost (or more) of an item that’s considered antique, but feel as though this crossed a line?
 Isn’t everything fair game in a free market?
 Honestly, given that we have eBay customers and we want all ecomdash users to be successful, we encourage similar trend spotting and forecasting.
 Staying in tune with pop culture, listening attentively for upcoming collaborations or opportunities is essential to getting ahead of a major sales surge.
 The early bird gets the worm.

 We’d love to know what you think.
-Let us know your thoughts in the comments and signup for our blog for more trending ecommerce tips and topics.
+Let us know your thoughts in the comments.